 a.
 The Treasurer shall keep such books and records as may be necessary to show all deposits made to the Association funds and all withdrawals from the same Association funds.

 Section 6.
 Board of Directors.
-The Board of Directors shall have general authority, control and supervision over all fiscal affairs, funds, properties, securities, investments, purchases and employments of the Association; shall supervise the basic major policies, shall supervise and regulate the administration of officers and employees fidelity bonds, other than their own; and generally shall have supervision, control and management over all departments of the Association as may be created by the Bylaws and not specifically delegated to the President, and shall perform such other duties as may be required by the Constitution and Bylaws.
+The Board of Directors shall be elected or appointed as further required herein each year.
+The Board of Directors has general authority, control and supervision over all fiscal affairs, funds, properties, securities, investments, purchases and employments of the Association; shall supervise the basic major policies, shall supervise and regulate the administration of officers and employees; and generally shall have supervision, control and management over all departments of the Association as may be created by the Bylaws and not specifically delegated to the President, and shall perform such other duties as may be required by the Constitution and Bylaws.

 b.
 Except as otherwise provided by the Constitution and Bylaws and not in conflict therewith, the Board of Directors shall have the power and be charged with the following additional duties: